Acupuncture for Miscarriage:

 By Dr. Daniel N. Lee

 Miscarriage is the result of many factors involved in the complex orchestration of pregnancy.
 These include: genetic factors, environmental factors, endocrine factors, circulatory factors, and immunologic factors.
 Most of these factors are a result of subtle and subclinical imbalance – undetectable with blood tests and vaginal ultrasound.
-However, such imbalances are discoverable with the comprehensive knowledge, experience and research of Traditional Chinese Medicine (TCM) in Reproductive Science – of which the principal tools of correction are acupuncture and traditional Chinese herbs.
+However, such imbalances are discoverable with Dr. Lee’s comprehensive knowledge, experience and research of Traditional Chinese Medicine (TCM) in Reproductive Science.

 Most patients that come to see Dr. Lee for acupuncture and Chinese herbal treatments had previously 1 to 4 miscarriages, often miscarrying in their 5th to 11th week of their pregnancies.

 To understand how Dr. Lee can help reduce the chances of miscarriages with acupuncture and Chinese herbs, let us review what is required to get pregnant in the first place.
 From the principles TCM, our body must be in an “optimized” state of balance before one can conceive.
 To maintain a pregnancy, one must maintain the same balance.

 But such balance is not as clear as black and white, on and off, or zero and one state.
 Instead, it is a bell-shaped curve with the highest point on the top as the state of optimal balance.
 In other words, a woman can and often does get pregnant when she is in a suboptimal state.
 But, it is this group of pregnancies that are often subject to the greatest chance of miscarriage after becoming pregnant without acupuncture and Chinese herbal treatments.
 When the body’s condition deviates too far from the optimal balance point, there will be no more pregnancy.